'James Rodriguez won't suit the Premier League' - How Man Utd missed the chance to sign Everton's star man | Goal.com

 "Mayorga always included James’ name in his reports, but the evaluation from the club was that his playing style didn’t suit the Premier League."

-Regardless, despite United's interest, James instead moved to Porto, where he continued to be monitored by Sir Alex Ferguson himself, with the legendary coach looking for a new No.10 to build his attack around.
+Regardless, despite United's interest, James instead moved to Porto, where he continued to be monitored by Sir Alex Ferguson himself, with the legendary manager looking for a new number 10 to build his attack around.

 "There was some kind of talk there," James told Rio Ferdinand's YouTube show 'The Locker Room' of United's interest in his services eight years ago.
 "My agent (Jorge Mendes) has a great relationship with the club.